-In a preprocessing phase, by traversing the Boolean network from primary inputs to POs, the min\adder and max\level values of each operation and partial term are computed.
-The
+In a preprocessing phase, by traversing the Boolean network from primary inputs to primary outputs, the min\adder and max\level values of each operation and partial term are computed.
+The min\adder is the minimum number of operations that are required to implement an operation or a partial term.
+The min\adder value of a partial term (OR gate) is determined by finding the minimum of the min\adder values of operations (AND gates) that implement the partial term.
+The min\adder value of an operation (AND gate) is the sum of the min\adder values of its inputs plus 1, if the inputs are different; otherwise it is the min\adder value of an input plus 1.
+The min\adder value of a primary input is assigned to 0.
+As an example, consider again the network given in Figure 5 with the coefficient 15.
+The min\adder value of the coefficient 15 is 2, determined, for instance, by $15 = 3{\ll 2} + 3$ and $3 = 1{\ll 2} - 1$ operations.

-$min\adder$ is the minimum number of operations that are required to implement an operation or a partial term.
-The $min\adder$ value of a partial term (OR gate) is determined by finding the minimum of the $min\adder$ values of operations (AND gates) that implement the partial term.
-The $min\adder$ value of an operation (AND gate) is the sum of the $min\adder$ values of its inputs plus 1, if the inputs are different; otherwise, it is the $min\adder$ value of an input plus 1.
-The $min\adder$ value of a primary input is assigned to 0.
-As an example, consider again the network given in Fig. 5, with the coefficient 15.
-The $min\adder$ value of the coefficient 15 is 2, which is determined, for instance, by $15 = 3{\ll 2} + 3$ and $3 = 1{\ll 2} - 1$ operations.
+In a similar manner to the algorithm of [28], ASSUME-A has two main parts: optimal and heuristic.
+The algorithm is as follows:

-In a manner similar to the algorithm of Dempster and Macleod [28], ASSUME-A has two main parts: 1) optimal and 2) heuristic.
-The algorithm is given as follows.
+- 1) store the pre-processed coefficients of the filter (primary outputs of the network, all made positive and odd) in a set called Aset and label them as unimplemented. - 2) the optimal part: for each element labeled as unimplemented in Aset, if the element is implemented in the network with an operation whose inputs are either primary inputs or are in Aset, then synthesize the element with this operation and label it as implemented. - 3) if there are not more elements labeled as unimplemented in the Aset, return the solution and stop. - the heuristic part: take an unimplemented element from Aset, Aset(i), that has the lowest max\level value. - 5) for each operation, O(j), that implements Aset(i), set its cost value, C(j), to its min\adder value, as determined in the preprocessing phase and for each unimplemented element in Aset, Aset(k), with i ≠ k: - a) determine Cbefore(k) by finding the min\adder value of Aset(k), when the min\adder values of the elements in Aset are assigned to 0.
+(Cbefore(k) is the cost of implementation of Aset(k) at this phase of the algorithm, since all elements in Aset will be implemented at the end of the algorithm.)

-- 1) Store the preprocessed coefficients of the filter (POs of the network, all made positive and odd) in a set called Aset, and label them as unimplemented. - 2) Optimal part: For each element labeled as unimplemented in Aset, if the element is implemented in the network with an operation whose inputs are either primary inputs or are in Aset, then synthesize the element with this operation, and label it as implemented. - 3) If there are not more elements labeled as unimplemented in Aset, return the solution and stop. - 4) Heuristic part: Take an unimplemented element from Aset, i.e., Aset(i), that has the lowest max\level value. - 5) For each operation O(j) that implements Aset(i), set its cost value C(j) to its $min\adder$ value, as determined in the preprocessing phase and for each unimplemented element in Aset, i.e., Aset(k), with $i \neq k$ . - a) Determine $C{\mathrm{before}}(k)$ by finding the $min\adder$ value of Aset(k), when the $min\adder$ values of the elements in Aset are assigned to 0. $[C{\mathrm{before}}(k)]$ is the cost of implementation of Aset(k) at this phase of the algorithm, since all elements in Aset will be implemented at the end of the algorithm.] - b) Determine $C{\rm after}(k)$ as done in a), but assume also that the inputs of O(j) are in Aset. $[C{\rm after}(k)]$ is the cost of implementing Aset(k) if Aset(i) is synthesized with O(j) at this phase of the algorithm.] - c) Update the cost value, C(j), as $C(j) = C(j) (C{before}(k) C{after}(k))$ . - 6) After the cost value of each operation C(j) has been computed, select the operation to synthesize Aset(i) that has the minimum cost.
-If there are operations that have the same minimum cost, select the operation that has the minimum $min\adder$ value among these operations.
-Label Aset(i) as implemented. - 7) Add each input of the selected operation to Aset, provided that they do not already exist in Aset, and label them as unimplemented.
-Go to step 2).
+- b) determine $C{after}(k)$ as done in a), but also assume that the inputs of O(j) are in Aset. $(C{after}(k)$ is the cost of implementing Aset(k), if Aset(i) is synthesized with O(j) at this phase of the algorithm). - c) update the cost value, C(j), as $C(j) = C(j) (C{before}(k) C{after}(k))$ . - 6) after the cost value of each operation, C(j), has been computed, select the operation to synthesize Aset(i) that has the minimum cost.
+If there are operations that have the same minimum cost, select the operation that has the minimum min\adder value among these operations.
+Label Aset(i) as implemented. - 7) add each input of the selected operation to Aset, provided that they do not already exist in Aset, and label them as unimplemented.
+Go to Step 2.